 With the native Slack Linear integration, teams can:

 - Create Linear issues from Slack: You can convert a Slack message or thread into a Linear issue using the “More actions” menu.
-This supports workflows like create Linear issue from Slack and create Linear ticket from Slack message, especially for bug reports or feature requests discussed in channels.
+This supports workflows such as creating a Linear issue from Slack and a Linear ticket from a Slack message, especially for bug reports or feature requests discussed in channels.

 - Link Slack threads to Linear issues: By mentioning a Linear issue inside a Slack thread, you can sync updates between the two tools.
-When an issue is updated or closed in Linear, the linked Slack thread is notified, which directly supports workflows like the Linear link Slack thread.
+When an issue is updated or closed in Linear, the linked Slack thread is notified, which directly supports workflows that link Linear to a Slack thread.

-- Receive Linear Slack notifications: Teams can configure Linear Slack notifications to post updates about issue status changes, comments, or assignments to specific Slack channels.
-This helps keep stakeholders informed without requiring them to open Linear constantly.
+- Receive Linear Slack notifications: Teams can configure Linear and Slack notifications to post updates about issue status changes, comments, or assignments to specific Slack channels.
+This helps keep stakeholders informed without requiring them to constantly open Linear.

 - Maintain two-way visibility between Slack and Linear: Comments and updates in Linear appear in Slack, enabling lightweight collaboration between teammates who primarily use Slack and those who primarily use Linear.